sourcekris/mathparse/README.md

 ```

 Type is the type of token, from an enum (see below), value, which is the raw string value of the
-token (i.e. "3.8", "+", "a", etc), ParseValue, which is the float of the value, if the type is a
+token (i.e. "3.8", "+", "a", etc), ParseValue, which is the integer of the value, if the type is a
 literal.
 And lastly, Children, which will contain child tokens nested under this token, which is
 only the case for functions, and Parenthesis.